Kang Ha-neul: 2015–2018: Theater debut, film success, and military musical

-In September 2018, Kang co-starred with fellow actor Ji Chang-wook and K-Pop idol Kim Sung-kyu from Infinite in military musical Shinheung Military Academy.
-The musical is regarded as one of the largest productions of the Republic of Korea Army, with cumulative audiences recorded totaling to 110,000 viewers.
+During his mandatory military enlistment, in September 2018, Kang co-starred with fellow actor Ji Chang-wook and K-Pop idol Kang Sung-kyu from Infinite in military musical Shinheung Military Academy.
+The musical is regarded as one of the largest productions of the Republic of Korea Army, with cumulative audiences totaling 110,000 viewers.
 Kang's performance as Paldo has earned him a nomination for Best Actor at the 7th Yegreen Musical Awards.

+2019–present: When the Camellia Blooms, Squid Game, and continued success

 In 2019, Kang made a comeback in the entertainment industry in the KBS2 TV series When the Camellia Blooms alongside Gong Hyo-jin.
 The drama achieved impressive ratings, and was the highest-rated miniseries in 2019.
-It also led to numerous accolades and critical acclaim for Kang, including the Baeksang Arts Award for Best Actor – Television.
+It also led to numerous accolades and critical acclaim, including the Baeksang Arts Award for Best Actor – Television.
 In November 2019, Kang's contract with SEM Company, his agency since 2010 expired and he joined his former manager in the newly established entertainment agency, TH Company.
-In January 2020, Kang returned to theater in Fantasy Tale, which marked his comeback performance after Harold and Maude in 2015.
+In January 2020, he returned to theater in Kang Dong-yeon's Fantasy Fairy Tale, which marked his comeback performance after Harold and Maude in 2015.

+In 2020, Kang joined Season 2 of Traveler with Ahn Jae-hong and Ong Seong-wu.
+From November 30 to December 12, 2019, the trio embarked on a two-week journey in Argentina, immersing themselves in the stunning landscapes and vibrant culture of the country.
+They visited iconic locations such as Iguazu Falls, Perito Moreno Glacier, and Patagonia.
 In 2021, Kang made his comeback to the silver screen with Waiting for Rain, playing the role of Young Ho, a man who lives his life aimlessly while exchanging letters with his lover.
 The same year he was confirmed to star in the mystery thriller film Streaming in which Kang's character runs a popular YouTube channel based on criminal profiling.
 The story follows him live streaming as he solves a murder case.
+It is set to release on Netflix on March 21, 2025.